oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 of preferences applied in the response.
 For more information on the individual preferences, see the [`Prefer`](#sec_HeaderPrefer) header.

-If the
-[Preference-Applied]{style="font-family:\"Courier New\";color:black;
-background:white"} header is specified on an individual response within a batch, then it specifies the preferences applied to that individual response.
-If the [Preference-Applied]{style="font-family:\"Courier New\";
-color:black;background:white"} header is specified on a batch response, then it specifies the preferences applied to the overall batch.
+If the `Preference-Applied` header is specified on an individual response within a batch, then it specifies the preferences applied to that individual response.
+If the `Preference-Applied` header is specified on a batch response, then it specifies the preferences applied to the overall batch.

 ### ##subsubsec Header `Retry-After`